TikTok Vs YouTube: Which Platform is Right for Your Short-Form Video?

 Audience

-YouTube casts a wide net, catering to everyone from toddlers to the elderly.
+YouTube casts a wide net, it still brings in twice as many users than TikTok and caters to everyone from toddlers to the elderly.
 Its diverse content means there’s something for all ages and interests.
 TikTok, though, is where the younger crowd (Gen Z and millennials) predominantly rule the roost, with pop-culture and trends leading the way.

 Algorithm